-I seldom speak so boldly on behalf of others, but it is with full confidence that I can say that most of us are in agreement that “the love triangle” is the absolute worst romance trope to exist.
+I seldom speak so boldly on behalf of others, but it is with complete confidence that I can say that most of us are in agreement that “the love triangle” is the absolute worst romance trope to exist.

 11-year-old me was way too invested in One Tree Hill to ever give up, but if 30-year-old me was watching today, I’d drop the show in a heartbeat.
 I’m far less forgiving of this trope nowadays when I know there are thousands of better routes to take.
 And comedies have always gotten this element right when it comes to realistic portrayals of romance following a couple’s journey.
 Or, as an even stronger example for those who believe no one wants to see a healthy marriage, look at the unparalleled success and writing for Madam Secretary.

 Also, and most of the time, the blasted “love triangle” trope is interwoven with the cheating trope, which truly, not a single person could defend because there is nothing worse or more unforgivable than cheating.
 So much of the reason why Hart of Dixie worked for me despite the plethora of drama is because when Zoe finally chose Wade, in the midst of their drama, she never actually went to George.
-The series didn’t juggle the three of them and considering the series was on the CW, that’s one of the most surprising parts of it.
+The series didn’t juggle the three of them, and considering the series was on the CW, that’s one of the most surprising parts of it.

-It’s 2021, let’s do better.
+It’s 2021.
+Let’s do better.